Geraldf/fluentui-app-v8-v9/README.md

 This takes you through the steps of creating a Fluent UI React web application that uses v8 and v9 side-by-side.
 At the time of this writing, v9 latest is 9.0.0.rc-11.

+When starting a new application that uses both v8 and v9, there are guidelines that will help you get the most value from v9 while avoiding the pitfalls and incompatibilities of v8:
+- Avoid using the styles property and JS style objects with v8 components.
+- Do not use the Stack component from v8.
+Do layout with CSS grid and flex.
+- Follow the v9 styling, hooks, and infrastructure patterns when building a component from scratch.
+- When implementing render props callbacks with v8 components, keep in mind that v9 components use slots and children.
+The more portable you make your code to map functions in the future, the better off you will be.

 # Create the v8 application

 1. Use the create react app (CRA) template